Employers have been sweating over poor worker productivity because they access social networks, and play appointment gaming hosted by Web sites.

 Well, it isn’t.
 It allows your workers to play games with their friends even when they’re not even online.

-The games include Café World, Farmville, Happy Aquarium, Pet Society and Restaurant City.
-The developers are Crowdstar, Playfish, Slashkey and Zynga.
+The games include Farmville, Happy Aquarium, and Restaurant City.
+The developers include Crowdstar, Playfish, Slashkey and Zynga.

 Employees lose a double-digit percentage of their productivity because of such games, according to published reports.